balderdashy/sails/docs/concepts/extending-sails/Adapters/adapterList.md

 > + The default port for PostgreSQL is `5432`.
 > + In addition to `adapter` and `url`, you might also need to set `ssl: true`.
 This depends on where your PostgreSQL database server is hosted.
 For example, `ssl: true` is required when connecting to Heroku's hosted PostgreSQL service.
 > + Note that in `pg@8.0` the syntax was updated to `ssl: { rejectUnauthorized: false }`.
+> + Compatible with most versions of Postgres.
+See [this issue](https://github.com/balderdashy/sails/issues/6957) to learn more about compatability with Postgres >12

 ### sails-mongo